gidsi/SpaceApiDaemon/README.md

 SpaceApiDaemon
 ==============

+**Work in progress, do not use in production!**

-First draft of the SpaceApiDaemon, a tool that provides your space with an easy to use SpaceApi.
+First draft of the SpaceApiDaemon, a tool that provides your space with an easy to use, valid, SpaceApi.

 Goal is to give more people/systems access to change values in your SpaceApi easily (example: Your new temperature sensor which is hooked to an esp gets his own access token and can update temperature readings etc. by itself).